L8141/Nexus-TOS-and-PS/README.md

-# Nexus-TOS
+# Nexus-Terms of Service & Privacy Statement
-The terms of Service for the discord bot 'Nexus'.
+The Terms of Service & Privacy Statement for the discord bot 'Nexus'.